 Everything is done online.
 In other words, there are no physical offices, shops or secretariats where the forms are sold.
 Therefore, if you come across any one who claims to sell the forms… then the person must be a scammer.
 RUN AWAY!

-Yes, the portal is currently open for registration.
+No, the portal is currently not open for registration.

 You can follow the latest updates by visiting NaijaHomeBased regularly.
 Through that, we will keep you posted once there’s any news.
 You can also follow us on Facebook, since we always share important updates there.